- Chart

 Financial Performance

-Benchmark Comparison: VGSH is designed to track the Bloomberg U.S. Treasury 1-3 Year Bond Index.
-Its performance is expected to be very close to this benchmark, with minor tracking differences due to expenses and fund operations.
+Benchmark Comparison: VGSH is designed to track the Bloomberg U.S. Treasury Bills Index.
+Its performance is expected to be very close to its benchmark, with minor deviations due to tracking error and expenses.

 Liquidity